AniStepBall/aws-week2-vpc-alb-ha/README.md

 # aws-week2-vpc-alb-ha
 A highly available, secure web tier on AWS built with a custom VPC, Application Load Balancer, and Auto Scaling Group across two Availability Zones.
+This project implements a production-style web tier on AWS designed for high availability, fault tolerance, and secure network isolation.

+The system distributes traffic across multiple Availability Zones using an Application Load Balancer and maintains service continuity through Auto Scaling and health checks.

+This project focuses on how infrastructure behaves under failure — not just how it is deployed.
 ---

 ## Objective